 Oatmeal Breakfast Cookies are a Breakfast cookie we love, they are easy to grab and go in the mornings to eat on the go!
 Have you ever wanted to try making breakfast cookies?
 Not everyone is a breakfast lover but, most everyone loves a healthy breakfast cookie to eat.
 Make these for breakfast, brunch or snacks.
 They are perfect for when your on the run, camping or for even serving at a brunch.
 They pair well with coffee, tea, juice and milk.
-The recipe is easily adaptable.
+The oatmeal breakfast cookie recipe is easily adaptable.

 I made two versions one packed with all the dried fruits, seeds and nuts I love.
 The other a bit more simpler for the picky eater.
 It’s all about finding what works good for you.
 I’ll share a few ideas for variations.
 Then you can run with this recipe.
 One thing that’s for sure they won’t last long!
 Yay to cookies for breakfast!

 I wasn’t even sure what I’d call my recipe but, then thought Rise And Shine.
 Because we are night owls who are trying to be morning people.
 Do you know how hard that is??
 Seriously, I crawl out of bed and head straight to brewing coffee…